wschreyer/PENTrack/README.md

 ### Snapshotlog

-Switching on snapshotlog in "particle.in" will output the particle parameters at additional “snapshot times” (also defined in "particle.in") in the snapshotlog.
+Switching on snapshotlog in "particle.in" will output the particle parameters at additional snapshot times (also defined in "particle.in") in the snapshotlog.
 It contains the same data fields as the endlog.

 ### Tracklog